DumbMachine/POC/Proposal.md

      - Only trains model when each category has enough samples, this might not happend uniformly in real world cases.
      - Dataset might have a skewed distribution.

      These issues can be tackled by intensive augmentation to try and balance class distributions or allow user to submit a model for usage in *iterative learning*.
-This might have the benefit of prior knowledge if user has a model categoring to the dataset.
+This might have the benefit of prior knowledge if user has a model catering to the dataset.

      A sample for this model can be found in [this notebook](https://www.kaggle.com/ratinkumar/poc-iteration/edit).
-Where a model is trained in iterations of 100 samples per class for a total of 5 cycles.This implies a model trained on only 3000(6 classes x 500 images each) images out of 25k images,
+Where a model is trained in iterations of 100 samples per class for a total of 5 cycles.
+This implies that model was trained only on 3000(6 classes x 500 images each) images out of 25k images,

      ![img](Sun, 15 Mar 2020 212901.png)